 ID, Please: Besides keeping the family pooch on a leash at all times, be certain that he’s wearing his collar with a clearly-marked ID tag – and if he’s not microchipped yet, consider doing so for his long-term safety.

 Chowtime Checklist: When people are camping for an extended period of time, the combination of fresh air, vigorous hiking, swimming and other activities tend to stoke the appetite.
 Similarly, dogs get extra hungry, too – by expending additional energy, puppies will need more hydration and nutrition than usual.
-Therefore, fur baby folks should plan accordingly: be sure to bring plenty of his favorite dog food and fresh water for the duration of the trip.
+Therefore, fur baby folks should plan accordingly: be sure to bring plenty of his favorite dog food, cbd for dogs, and fresh water for the duration of the trip.
 Google map the surrounding areas in advance to see where there are local supermarkets or stores to replenish supplies.
 For puppies who are normally fed once a day, try feeding him twice – or simply increase his snack intake over the course of the day.
 Always have fresh water available, and be sure to have a collapsible bowl on hand, too.
 Finally, for campsites near any nearby water bodies, be sure that the water is safe to drink before inquisitive puppies start sipping.
 Specifically, pet folks need to be wary of blue green algae in both fresh and salt water – read here for valuable info about this potentially dangerous outdoor hazard to dogs.

 Camping First-Aid: Unlike their owners, pups can’t communicate when they’re in pain.
 That’s yet another reason why pet parents must stay vigilant when camping with dogs.
 In addition to keeping an eye on their behavior, actions, and body language, a dog owner must come prepared with adequate canine first-aid for camping excursions.
 This dog first aid article provides an in-depth list of hiking and camping basics from an actual veterinarian.
 A few possible scenarios to keep in mind while camping with a puppy include: